Big Brain Wolf

-Big Brain Wolf is a video game developed and released by Frima Studio through Steam in 2009.
-The game was created with the participation of NeuroActive Program and Telefilm Canada.
+Big Brain Wolf is a puzzle video game developed and released by Frima Studio through Steam in 2009.
+The game was created with the participation of the NeuroActive Program and Telefilm Canada.

 Plot

 This asthmatic, vegetarian wolf is a genie in training.
 To prove his mother's innocence, he will have to unravel some 60 puzzles in five chapters.
-The number and treatment of fairy tale characters is reminiscent of movies like Shrek or Hoodwinked.
-It includes Pinocchio and Geppetto, Little Red Riding Hood, the Three Little Pigs, Prince Charming, and of course the Big Bad Wolf.
+The number and treatment of fairy tale characters are reminiscent of movies like Shrek or Hoodwinked.
+It includes Pinocchio and Geppetto, Little Red Riding Hood, the Three Little Pigs, Prince Charming, and of course, the Big Bad Wolf.